 - Start a family garden.
-It is very easy to grow vegetables in containers, raised beds, etc. You will be amazed at the amount of vegetables and fruit that one can get from even a small organic garden.
+It is very easy to grow vegetables in containers, raised beds, etc. It is amazing the amount of vegetables and fruit that one can get from even a small organic garden.
 Most children love to care for and watch “their” plants grow and it is a great lesson in being able to name vegetables!
 How refreshing to pick a strawberry off the vine and eat it.
-Very soon you will realize that your taste buds are changing and that your body will actually crave healthy foods.
+Very soon you will realize that your child’s taste buds are changing and that their body will actually crave healthy foods.

 - Be Active.
 Another critical choice to model and teach your children is an active lifestyle.
 Besides overeating, the lack of consistent physical exercise is another major reason there is so much childhood obesity.
 The opportunities for exercise are endless.
 One idea is to take family hikes.
 Get some fresh air and sunshine, and pack a nutritious lunch.
 The effects of a lifestyle of wellness play off each other.
 Eating well will increase the desire for exercise, and vice versa.
-Many schools have eliminated organized PE classes and also recess for younger children.
+Many schools have eliminated organized PE classes as well as recess for younger children.
 This is very unfortunate since younger children need frequent breaks in which to run and play – as well as sunshine.
-This is proven to be very important to successful learning.
-Older children need more organized activities such as PE classes in order to de-stress and allow their minds to rest.
-And yes, they need sunshine also.
+This is proven very important to successful learning.
+Older children also need more organized activities such as PE classes in order to destress and allow their minds to rest.
+And yes, they need all-important sunshine as well.

 - Turn off the TV, Computer and Video Games.
 The amount of time that children spend watching TV, on the computer and playing video games is astounding.
 Consider the following:

-1. TV viewing is probably replacing activities in your child’ s life that you would rather have them do (things like playing with friends, being physically active, getting fresh air, reading, playing imaginatively, doing homework, doing chores).
+1. TV viewing, as well as computer and video games, is most likely replacing activities in your child’ s life that you would rather have them do (things like playing with friends, being physically active, getting fresh air, reading, playing imaginatively, doing homework, doing chores).

 2. TV viewing among kids is at an eight-year high.
 On average, children ages 2-5 spend 32 hours a week in front of a TV—watching television, DVDs, DVR and videos, and using a game console.
 Kids ages 6-11 spend about 28 hours a week in front of the TV.
 The vast majority of this viewing (97%) is of live TV.